About Bluetooth Hearing Aids

 Bluetooth is a secure short-range wireless communication protocol allowing electronic devices such as mobile phones, computers, hearing aids, and others to transmit or receive data and voice wirelessly over short distances.
 Bluetooth was developed to replace wires or cables that had in the past connected such devices.

-In 2010, Bluetooth 4.0 was released.
-Our main interest in the Bluetooth 4.0 update is its lower energy consumption.
-This updated specification provided the opportunity for battery powered device useage such as cell phones and hearing aids.
+In 2010, Bluetooth 4.0 LE was released.
+Our main interest in the Bluetooth 4.0 LE update is its lower energy consumption.
+This updated specification provided the opportunity for battery-powered device usage such as cell phones and Bluetooth hearing aids.